php-fig/fig-standards/proposed/extended-coding-style-guide-meta.md

 considered a coding style item which should be covered or whether it was out of scope and it was decided to be out of scope of a coding style guide.

-## Finally and return types declartion spacing
+## Finally and Return Types Declaration Spacing

 Numerous different options were suggested and they can be seen [here for return type declarations](https://gist.github.com/michaelcullum/c025f3870c9ea1dd2668#file-returntypesspacing-php) or